Call for Papers

 Call for Papers: ASAP/Journal Special Issue

-Special Issue Editors: Aileen Robinson and Gwyneth Shanks
+Special Issue Editors: Alexandra Kingston-Reese and David James

-Essays due by May 1, 2023.
-Please send queries or abstracts via email to the guest editors Aileen Robinson () and Gwneth Shanks ().
+Essays due by January 31, 2025.
+Please send queries or abstracts via email to the guest editors Alexandra Kingston-Reese () and David James ().
 Completed articles should be submitted to the journal’s online submission site at: https://mc.manuscriptcentral.com/asapjournal.

 Whereas the ASAP/Journal print platform features articles in traditional print format (text and image), the editors will consider essay submissions for the online journal platform in the form of visual, electronic, and musical text, images, and other forms of writing.
 Visit www.asapjournal.com for more information about our online, open-access platform.